Doctoral Internship Training Program

 The aim of the training program is to facilitate intern growth from a place of reliance on supervisors to a position of readiness to enter the profession of psychology and provide clinical services to a diverse population of clients.
 Our dedication to intern growth mimics the UC CAPS dedication to creating an optimal healthy environment for student growth, and our commitment to training is also echoed in the fact that UC identifies training as a part of its mission statement.
 Furthermore, UC CAPS’s commitment to providing understanding and respect for individual, cultural, and role differences is consistent with our desire to provide a multiculturally-focused internship program that will increase intern readiness for working with a variety of diverse clients as they move toward independent practice.
 Our internship program, therefore, is a natural extension of the UC CAPS mission.

 Cultural and individual diversity issues are highly valued at CAPS by all staff and are at the core of our training.
 Knowledge and skills in issues of diversity are essential in providing competent and ethical services to our campus community.
 Diversity awareness and competency skill-building are an emphasis on our internship program and are infused into all aspects of training.
-Interns at CAPS will participate in a social justice/multicultural counseling seminar in which they will be asked to reflect on their own identities as diverse individuals and as a psychologists-in-training and how this impacts their work.
+Interns at CAPS will participate in Intersectionality Seminar, in which they will be asked to reflect on their own identities as diverse individuals and as a psychologists-in-training, and explore and how their constellation of identities impacts their work.
 They will be exposed to ways in which to expand their knowledge, skills, and awareness of cultural diversity, broadly defined.
-All of our seminars will incorporate aspects of diversity so that our interns leave the internship with skills to help them improve their cultural competency as psychologists and with the understanding that cultural competency is a lifelong process.
+All of our seminars will incorporate aspects of diversity so that our interns leave the internship with skills to help them improve their cultural competency as psychologists and with the understanding that working toward cultural competency is a lifelong process.
 Additionally, all staff at CAPS will participate in regular discussions and trainings on issues of diversity to demonstrate our commitment to learning and teaching in a competent manner.
 Supervision will provide a safe environment for interns to process reactions to and reflections of diversity conversations and issues.
 Finally, interns will evaluate staff and the training program on how well we meet our diversity training goals so we can make continual improvements to the program.

 Each CAPS staff member is committed to providing assistance that is culturally-sensitive and affirming to our diverse clientele.
 We take a stance against discrimination and oppression in any form and we strive to create an atmosphere of openness, trust, and safety where all attitudes, beliefs, values, and behaviors can be openly shared and explored.